 Whether you are planning to visit the main lookouts of the South Rim, do one of the easier hikes, or tackle longer hikes inside the canyon, April is a great time for that.
 However, the North Rim of the Grand Canyon is still closed at this time of the year and usually only reopens at around mid-May.

-Grand Canyon is an extremely popular destination, also because you can easily visit it as a day trip from Las Vegas.
-In fact, Grand Canyon is one of the most-visited national parks!
+Grand Canyon is an extremely popular destination, also because you can visit it as a day trip from Las Vegas.
+In fact, Grand Canyon is one of the most-visited national parks in the USA!
 So it can get really crowded during spring break, on the weekends, and around Easter.
-But if you plan your visit well and avoid peak times and most popular viewpoints, you can find a perfect combination of tranquility and pleasant weather.
+But if you plan your visit well and avoid peak times and the most popular viewpoints, you can find a perfect combination of tranquility and pleasant weather.

 READ ALSO: How to See the Best of Grand Canyon in 1 Day